 The study by Bowes, Maughan, Caspi, Moffitt, and Arseneault, says yes there is a connection.
 They say three factors improve the resilience of children who are bullied.
 Now after reading as many studies as I have so far I take everything with a lot of salt.
 (Please don’t tell my nutritionist.)
 I am leery of studies that say that doing or not doing something will protect your child from harm.
 Parents sometimes do everything right and still, something bad happens, but this study does suggest some things that help reduce the impact of bullying on kids.

 They found that being the victim of bullying in primary grades set the child up for both emotional and behavioral problems as well as increasing the risk of suicidal thought and actions and other self-harming behaviors.
 Victims of bullying, not surprisingly, have an increased risk and the younger they are when bullied the more the risk.
 At least that is the way I read this.

 Some factors they found, well there is nothing you can do about it.
 Being poor adds to your risk.
 But then poverty adds to the risk of almost everything.
-In the early grades, girls seem to be more resilient that boys.
+In the early grades, girls seem to be more resilient than boys.
 That surprised me.
 High I. Q. protects kids from some risks and increases resiliency.
 Most efforts to increase your child’s I. Q. aren’t going to work, though appropriate effective education and counseling might help a little.
 Children with emotional or behavioral problems to start with were more affected by bullying.
 I take that as an indication that early interventions in childhood emotional and behavioral problems are better than the wait and see approach.